 We’re going to start our look at WordPress emoji plugins with one of the most simple.
 It hands a very popular request that many WordPress developers have.
 Disable Emojis is a simple and GDPR-friendly plugin with only one task: disable the WordPress emoji feature from your site.

 It is something to note that the emojis will still end up working in browsers that have their support already built in.
 All the plugin really does is removes the extra code that is usually added to old browsers so that they can support these emojis.
 Rest assured that this doesn’t affect the GDPR compliance of your site.
 This plugin only disables the DNS prefetching of the emojis inside WordPress.

-This plugin was first published by its owner in March of 2015.
-It is actively on version 1.7.6 and last saw a revision on September 14th, 2023.
-The most recent update functions on WordPress 6.4.
-This plugin is actively working on over 70,000 WordPress sites.
-It has had over 783,440 downloads.
-There have not been many help requests from customers.
+This product was initially released by its creator in March of 2015.
+It is presently on version 1.7.6 and last saw a change on September 14th, 2023.
+The latest update operates on WordPress 6.4.3.
+This plugin is currently working on over 70,000 WordPress websites.
+It has had over 829,460 downloads.
+There have not been many help requests from users.
 Reviews for Disable Emojis (GDPR friendly) are very positive.
-Many of the end-users who left a review found this plugin to be excellent.
+Many of the end-users who left a review found this plugin to be useful.

 Emoji Settings gives you the option to quickly enable or disable emojis conversion on your WordPress site.
 For example, when you input a smiley like 🙂 it automatically changes to the matching emoji.
 The plugin also has the ability to prevent any real emojis from changing to Twitter’s version of them, if you prefer the former.